kvarga-research/Competitive-and-Cooperative-Evolution/simulation/README.md

 cargo run --release
 ```

-While the simulation is running the visibility of the agents inner state can be togled.
+While the simulation is running the visibility of the agents inner state can be toggled.
 Press 's' to show them or press 'h' to hide them.